 For more on how you can safely and effectively navigate the college admissions consulting landscape, check out college consultant and admissions expert David Nguyen’s Confessions of a College Prep Consultant.

 Online students and traditional students alike have a lot of options in the state of Alabama.
 The 54 colleges and universities in Alabama allow students to pursue associate, bachelor’s, master’s, and doctoral degrees in many fields all over the state, as well as through a variety of excellent online degree programs.
 Some of the most notable degree areas include law, nursing, biology, history, engineering, and religious studies.

 Students in Alabama can study any of these subjects either online or through online courses.
 If you’re looking for educational flexible education, Alabama has over 20 colleges and universities offering online degree programs.

 Find college admissions consultants in your state.

-Additionally, students who need more flexibility can take advantage of the satellite campuses, like at the University of North Alabama, or the 70 online degree programs offered at the University of Alabama, to easily obtain their degrees.
-For more information on higher education in Alabama, check out some of the state’s top programs and their corresponding career paths.
+Additionally, students who need more flexibility can take advantage of the satellite campuses, like at the University of North Alabama.
+Alabama also has a larger number of online college offerings.
+With 70 online degree programs offered at the University of Alabama alone, in-state residents have a lot of degree options, both for a traditional and online education.